 FAQ about lawn fertilizers

-The best fertilizers for St. Augustinegrass include The Andersons PGF Complete 16-4-8 Fertilizer and Espoma Organic Lawn Booster.
+The best fertilizers for St. Augustinegrass are The Andersons PGF Complete 16-4-8, Simple Lawn Solutions Advanced 16-4-8, and Down to Earth Bio-Turf 8-3-5 Fertilizer.

-The best fertilizers for Bermudagrass include Simple Lawn Solutions Advanced 16-4-8 and Milorganite Slow-Release Nitrogen Fertilizer.
+The best fertilizers for Bermudagrass are Simple Lawn Solutions Advanced 16-4-8, Milorganite Slow-Release Nitrogen Fertilizer, and Pennington Smart Seed Bermudagrass.